gyeomii/SG_Member/README.md

 # SG_Member
-exercise for servlet with spring
+exercise for servlet & jsp with spring